Frances Goldin: Seward Park activism

 In the 1960s, Goldin was involved in the movement that advocated for former tenants of Seward Park.
 In total, 1800 residents had been displaced by Seward Park Urban Renewal Area on Delancey Street, with the evacuation process largely completed by 1959.
 The effort was initially led by Robert Moses, as part of his Slum Clearance Committee, and then continued to be led by other organizations and interests.
 Goldin advocated for the right of the former tenants to return to their homes.
 The elite figures of the neighborhood represented the interests of the primarily assimilated, middle-class tenants.
 Meanwhile, the primarily Asian and Latino immigrant tenants represented a newer generation in the neighborhood.
 In 2018, after fifty years of struggle, a 100-unit low-income senior citizen building was completed in the area, where 50% of the units are allocated for affordable housing.
 The building was named Frances Goldin Houses in her honor.

 Literary agency

 Beginning in the 1950s, Goldin began to work in a small literary agency, so she could begin to understand the publishing industry.
 Eventually, in 1977, Goldin launched Frances Goldin Literary Agency, which focused on left-wing writers.
 Her clients included Dorothy Allison, Staceyann Chin, Martin Duberman, Mumia Abu-Jamal, Barbara Kingsolver, Adrienne Rich, Robert Meeropol, Juan Gonzalez, and Mike Wallace.
 She said, "I do not market any material that is sexist, racist, homophobic or gratuitously violent."
 Many of the authors were included in Imagine: Living in a Socialist USA, published by Goldin, in 2014.

+In 2012, Goldin received the Michele Karlsberg Leadership Award from the Publishing Triangle.